AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/routines.md

    scripts/shell.sh roslaunch rmus_solution manipulate.launch
    ```

-2. Move the EP [with keyboard](#cartographer-navigation) towards the front face of a cube
+2. Move the EP [with keyboard](#cartographer-navigation) towards the front face of a mineral

    ![](./assets/cube-front.png)

-3. Invoke vision service to locate the cube
+3. Invoke vision service to locate the mineral

    ```shell
    docker exec -it client /opt/ros/noetic/env.sh /opt/workspace/devel_isolated/env.sh /opt/ep_ws/devel/env.sh rosservice call /image_processor_switch_mode "mode: 5"
    ```

-   > The parameter `3` corresponds to the digit 3 on the cube to grasp.
+   > The parameter `3` corresponds to the digit 3 on the mineral to grasp.

-   After calling the service, the digits on the cube should be detected and visualized on the `image_view` output:
+   After calling the service, the digits on the mineral should be detected and visualized on the `image_view` output:

    ![](./assets/cube-front-digits.png)

-4. Grasp the cube
+4. Grasp the mineral

    ```shell
    MODE=1